Berg Insight today released new findings about the market for cellular IoT gateways, routers and modems.

-About 3.2 million cellular IoT gateways were shipped globally during 2017, an increase of 22 percent from the previous year.
-Growing at a compound annual growth rate (CAGR) of 18.2 percent, annual shipments are expected to reach 8.6 million in 2023.
+More than 3.4 million cellular IoT gateways were shipped globally during 2018, at a total market value of approximately US$ 921 million.
+Growing at a compound annual growth rate (CAGR) of 18.5 percent, annual shipments are expected to reach 8.0 million in 2023.

-Cellular IoT gateways are standalone devices intended for connecting M2M applications to a cellular network.
-These include primarily general-purpose cellular routers, gateways and modems that are enclosed in a chassis and have at least one input/output port.
+Cellular IoT gateways are standalone devices intended for connecting machines to a cellular network.
+These include general-purpose cellular gateways, routers and modems that are enclosed in a chassis and have at least one input/output port.
 Trackers, telematics devices and other specialised devices are excluded from this report.

 North American vendors dominate the cellular IoT gateway and router market.
 Cradlepoint, Cisco, Sierra Wireless, CalAmp and Digi International are the largest vendors worldwide.
 Combined, these five vendors generated close to US$ 500 million in annual revenues from cellular IoT gateway and router sales during 2018, accounting for a market share of 53.3 percent.